mail us | mail this page

 match-destinations { 192.168.0.3; };

 A view clause matches when either or both of its match-clients and match-destinations statements match and when the match-recursive-only condition is met.
 If either or both of match-clients and match-destinations are missing they default to any (all hosts match).
-The match-destinations statement defines the address_match_list for the destination IP address of the incoming messages.
+The match-destination statement defines the address_match_list for the destination IP address of the incoming messages.
 Any IP which matches will use the defined view clause.
 This statement may only be used in a view clause.

 match-recursive-only